nhabbash/sparse-linear-solvers-comparison/README.md

 ## Prerequisites

-The following sparse matrices from `https://sparse.tamu.edu/` have to be downloaded inside `res/matrices`
+The following sparse matrices from `https://sparse.tamu.edu/` have to be downloaded inside `res/matrices`, in the `mtx` format.

 * Flan 1565
 * StocF-1465